fenago/linux-administration/md/Lab_18.md

 Archiving and Compressing Files

-In this chapter, you will learn how to put a group of files together into a single archive.
+In this lab, you will learn how to put a group of files together into a single archive.
 You will also learn how to compress an archive file using various compression methods.